Frequently Asked Questions (FAQ)

 Q: What do I need to study this subject?

 A: IPT is a mixture of theory and "hands on" activities.
 A typical class lesson would involve taking notes and trying things on computer.
 It is suggested that students invest in an A4 binder book for their notes.
 Handouts are RARELY given out in this subject - a concerted attempt is to include ALL notes, websheets and other details in this website.
 If students choose to print out the material kept herein, this also fine.
 A document wallet of clip-binder sleeves would make this easier.
-A calculator and pen/pencil combo is also useful - much of the time we will be drawing diagrams and non-reversable biro is a pain.
+A pen/pencil combo is also useful - much of the time we will be drawing diagrams and non-reversable biro is a pain.
 An Internet Connection at home WILL assist students in this subject as the COURSE MATERIAL and SOFTWARE is delivered via the 'net.

 Q: What are the pre-requisites?